vnscriptkid/Javascript-Interview-Preparation/React/README.md

 * At state X then display Y
 * We do not directly change the DOM, React do it for us
 * We define states and describe how UI should look like for each state
+* As we change state, React handle updating UI for us

 ## 🚀 Why React fast?
 - Rendering